 Lewis married Emma Schaeffer (June 2, 1870-1914), daughter of James F. and Anna Maria (Trexler) Schaeffer.

-The couple produced these known children -- Claude S. Gaumer, Stanley S. Gaumer, Howard S. Gaumer, Edgar S. Gaumer, Paul Schaeffer Gaumer, Lester S. Gaumer, Gladys K. Huffort, Miriam Michener, Anna M. Gaumer and one other who died young.
+The couple produced these known children -- Claude S. Gaumer, Stanley S. Gaumer, Howard Schaeffer Gaumer, Edgar Schaeffer Gaumer, John Schaeffer Gaumer, Paul Schaeffer Gaumer, Lester Schaeffer Gaumer, Gladys Kathleen Huffort, Miriam Michener, Anna M. Gaumer and one other who died young.

 Grief enveloped the family when Emma, afflicted with chronic kidney disease, was admitted to Allentown Hospital.
 Before surgery could be held, she succumbed at the age of 44 on Nov.
 12, 1914.
 An obituary was printed in the Allentown Morning Call, which said she also was survived by her parents.
 Her remains were lowered into eternal rest in Greenwood Cemetery.